🎉 77% of Our Clients Hit Their Q4 Goals - It All Starts With a Marketing Plan 🎉

 To optimize your Google Ads, pause poorly performing keywords and add new ones via ideas from the Search Terms tab or your own research.
 To gain more control over your spending, you can also set a maximum cost-per-click (CPC) bid for specific keywords or ad groups.

 Mastering Google keywords may seem like an uphill climb.
-From keyword research to match types to bidding, there’s a lot to learn.
-But once you understand how keywords work, you can start creating more effective search ads and getting the leads and sales you need.
+From keyword research to match types to bidding, there's a lot to learn.
+But once you understand how keywords work, you can start creating more effective search ads and drive the leads and sales you need.

 Ready to start brainstorming keywords?
 Here's some ideas to get you started.